AlexsLemonade/scpca-nf/external-data-instructions.md

   --repeat_mapping
 ```

-## Special considerations for unusual library types
+## Special considerations for specific data types

+### Libraries with additional feature data (CITE-seq or cellhash)

+Libraries with additional feature data runs such as CITE-seq or cellhash tags will require a file containing the barcode IDs and sequences.
+This is a tab separated file with one line per barcode and no header.
+The first column will contain the barcode or antibody ID and the second column the barcode nucleotide sequence.
+The file location will be defined by the `feature_barcode_file` for each library as listed in the [metadata file](#prepare-the-metadata-file); multiple libraries can and should use the same `feature_barcode_file` if the same feature barcode sequences are expected.

 ### Multiplexed (cellhash) libraries

 When processing multiplexed libraries that combine multiple samples into a pooled single-cell or single-nuclei library, we perform both cellhash-based demultiplexing and genetic demultiplexing.

-To support both of these demultiplexing strategies, we currently require *ALL* of the following for multiplexed libaries:
+To support both of these demultiplexing strategies, we currently require *ALL* of the following for multiplexed libraries:

 - A single-cell RNA-seq run of the pooled samples
 - A matched cellhash sequencing run for the pooled samples